fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 *The Great depression was a fault of the US and they then exported the crisis to the rest of the world.

-Even with this premise, academics present an large array of thoughts which stress different factors within American Histography.
+Even with this premise, academics present an large array of thoughts which stress different factors within American Historiography.
 For example,
 - Monetary policy used by the central bank
 - The stock market bubble of the 1920s caused by speculation

-### European Histography
+### European Historiography

 Later research beginning in the 90s in Europe read the American literature and asked whether it fit with the narrative of their home countries and found that GDP figures declines sometimes five to seven quarters before the Great Depression in the United States indicating that other factors were at play.

 Inconsistencies in the premise that the great depression was expected from United States.

-### British Histography
+### British Historiography

 In Britain, the Great Depression was often referred to as the Great Slump, a much softer narrative to that of America and Europe.
 However, this seems much more fitting the circumstances of the economy in the 1930s as it was far less pronounced there.